Winchester, Idaho: Geography

 According to the United States Census Bureau, the city has a total area of 0.18 sqmi, all of it land.

 Winchester is located on the northern shore of Lapwai Lake at the location where Lapwai Creek emerges from the lake.
 U.S. Route 95 passes about a mile to the northeast of Winchester, but the town is connected to the highway by a business route of U.S. 95.
 It is located in the broader Camas Prairie region.

+Climate

+Winchester has a Humid Subtropical climate.